joddude/miminum/README.md

 # Miminum
 Miminum - is realy minimal and customizable startpage with clock, calendar, search, favorite links and background images.
-All settings can be saved to browser local storage.
+Settings can be saved to browser local storage.
+Does not use any third-party libraries, pure js, only 28 kB.

 https://joddude.github.io/miminum/